Sabaa Tahir: Life

-Tahir grew up in the Mojave Desert in Ridgecrest, California with her parents and two older brothers.
-Her parents emigrated from Pakistan to the United Kingdom before moving their family to the United States.
+Tahir grew up in the Mojave Desert in Ridgecrest, California, with her parents and two older brothers.
+Her parents had emigrated from Pakistan to the United Kingdom before moving their family to the United States.
 She attended UCLA, during which time she interned at The Washington Post.
 After graduation, she took a job there as a copy editor.
 She currently lives in the San Francisco Bay Area.